josephburgess/nvumi/README.md

 3. Press `<CR>` (Enter) in normal mode and the buffer will attempt to evaluate all non-empty lines at once

+4. Running the command `:help nvumi` opens the manual

 ## Configuration

 Currently you can configure where you want the virtual text to be displayed, `inline` or `newline`: